 Ordinarily share awards are treated as earned during the period between grant and vest.
 Generally, the UK tax is restricted, using time apportionment, to the UK duties undertaken in this vesting period.

-In certain circumstances it may be appropriate to consider the impact of the UK/Australia double tax treaties.
+In certain circumstances it may be appropriate to consider the impact of the UK/Italy double tax treaty.

 Further apportionment may be available if the employee claims Overseas Workday Relief.

 Different rules can apply for national insurance purposes.